-Application and permit fees imposed by the Township may represent a barrier to investment in the Village of Cardinal.
+Application and permit fees imposed by the Township may represent a barrier to investment in Spencerville.
 Rebating these types of fees is desirable because it will reduce or eliminate these barriers to private investment, including major investments such as the development of new housing units.